Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 1. Modal specific navigational features and source code editing.
 2. Build.
 3. Debug.
+This will make ModalWX a standalone IDE for building Modal apps based on wxWidgets.
 I estimate this will take 3 months so next release is scheduled for Thursday, Oct 06.

 ## Modal UIs and WIMP UIs